 The SST maintains a list of members with their levels of expertise, and organises Masses for its membership.

 Those joining are presented with a metal medal on a silk cord with the SST’s emblem, which can be worn (with permission of the celebrant) while serving the liturgy.

-In the first half of 2019 there will be three Server Training Days in Our Lady of the Assumption, Warwick Street, where servers will be able to learn all roles for Low Mass and Sung Mass, and High Mass if there is demand.
+In the first half of 2020 there will be three Server Training Days in St James', Spanish Place, where servers will be able to learn all roles for Low Mass and Sung Mass, and High Mass if there is demand.
 There will also be a chance for those attending to be enrolled in the Society of St Tarcisius and be promoted from grade to grade.

 Membership of the Society of St Tarcisius is not required to take part in these training events.

 There will be at least two and usually more experienced Masters of Ceremonies to instruct servers wishing to learn.

 Servers of all ages are welcome.
 Those under 16 must be accompanied by a parent or guardian, or an adult deputed by them and known to the server.

 Booking is required, so the organisers have an accurate idea of numbers attending and what they wish to learn; there is no fee.
 To book, email firstname.lastname@example.org